raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 ## Photo collage

-On this card you will use CSS to position HTML elements exactly and make a photo collage.
+On this card you will learn to use CSS to exactly position HTML elements and make a photo collage.

 ![](images/photoCollageWithText_wide.png)